Chapter 2 : 1. The Unmanned Lighthouse

 “Pranked him back.
 The make-up didn’t go away until lunch.
 I wore it proudly I’ll have you know.
 Minnie even cracked a smile when I tried to juggle in class.”
 He frowned, remembering the moment as he added, “Before I lost five points for disrupting the lesson.”

 Harry squealed happily, bouncing up and down on the knee he was sitting on.
-However, Hermione watched as Harry threw the keys onto the ground.
-When Sirius bent over to pick them up, Harry then attempted to stand up, clutching at his godfather’s shirt as he did.
-One hand balanced on Sirius’ shoulder as the other clutched awkwardly around the collar of the shirt, effectively pulling it down.
+Hermione watched as Harry threw the keys onto the dirty ground.
+When Sirius bent over to pick them up from between the chair legs, Harry then attempted to stand up, clutching at his godfather’s shirt as he did.
+One hand balanced on Sirius’ shoulder as the other clutched awkwardly around the collar of the shirt, effectively keeping Sirius arched over at an awkward angle.

-Sirius held the toddler steady however, smiling down at him.
+Sirius held the toddler steady however, smiling up at him.
 “What do you want?” he asked softly, smiling at him.
 “Bubbles?”
 With a tap of his wand, bubbles projected out, flowing into the air before pop.
-Harry clapped, amused as he pointed at the bubbles, he turned to Sirius and went on a tangent about something in baby-babble.
+Harry clapped, amused as he pointed at the bubbles, he turned to Sirius and went on a tangent about something in baby-babble, allowing Sirius to sit back up in the chair.

 Sirius nodded attentively at him as if he could understand what was being said.
 However, Hermione caught his eye and saw him smirking amused to her.
 The sight made her ache.